 Unlike other Klaviyo alternatives, SmartrMail is purely an email marketing tool.
 There is no integration with Google retargeting, no landing pages, no SMS marketing.
 But if email is all you need, this might be enough.

-With that said, their pricing scales hard and quick: $29 per month for a Basic plan, then the price jumps to $99 per month for the Advanced plan, and then $1999 a month for their Enterprise plan.
+With that said, their pricing scales hard and quick: $19 per month for a Standard plan, and then the price jumps to $99 per month for the Unlimited plan.

-SendinBlue offers automated email and SMS campaigns for those who are looking for something simple, yet effective.
+Brevo is a Klaviyo alternative that offers automated email and SMS campaigns for those who are looking for something simple yet effective.
 Their email builder, while a bit limited, is one of the better visual builders in this list.

 They also offer SMS touches with your subscribers, something that only Omnisend and ActiveCampaign do, and MailChimp does for certain countries.

-They also propose several kinds of workflows based on user behavior that can inspire merchants to create different automated flows.
+This marketing platform also offers several kinds of workflows based on user behavior that can inspire merchants to create different automated flows.
 Again, the flow is very visual, which is great for seeing exactly how your automation funnel is laid out.

-As a Klaviyo alternative, SendinBlue can work if you don’t need anything too fancy.
+As a Klaviyo alternative, Brevo can work if you don’t need anything too fancy.
 But if you need to scale quickly, you might want to turn to another Klaviyo alternative in this list.

-SendinBlue, unlike most other email marketing tools, base their pricing not off of subscriber count, but off of how many emails are sent per month.
+Brevo, unlike most other email marketing tools, base their pricing not on subscriber count, but off of how many emails are sent per month.
 They do offer a free plan for up to 300 email sends per day.
 As there’s no contact limit, you can have 300,000 contacts if you wanted, as long as you’re only sending 300 per day.

-For their plans, they start off their Lite plan at $25 per month for 40,000 email sends where the daily sending limit is lifted.
-From there, you go to the Essential plan at $39 per month for 60,000 email sends, plus more statistics and removes SendinBlue’s logos.
-They have two different Premium plans, “Silver” at 120,000 email sends for $66 per month, and “Gold” at 350,000 email sends for $173 per month.
+For their pricing, they start off their Starter plan at $25 per month for 40,000 email sends where the daily sending limit is lifted.
+From there, you go to the Business plan at 120,000 email sends for $65 per month, and the Enterprise plan with custom pricing.

 While this way of pricing seems interesting at first glance, it may be a bit more confusing.
-Say you want to send your 6000 subscribers about 7 emails per month (with wiggle room for your automated emails), you would easily hit the 60,000 emails per month in the Essential plan.
+Say you want to send your 9000 subscribers about 7 emails per month (with wiggle room for your automated emails).
+You would easily hit the 40,000 emails per month in the Starter plan.